 eSIM vs RSIM: What’s the Main Difference?

-eSIM vs RSIM might sound similar, but they solve entirely different problems. eSIM is an official digital SIM built into your phone.
 It lets you download and activate mobile plans instantly—no physical card, no tray.
 R-SIM, on the other hand, is a hardware trick used to bypass carrier locks on iPhones by placing a chip under your physical SIM.
+R-SIM only works with physical sim slots and is not compatible with eSIMs.

 eSIM is safe, supported by carriers, and perfect for travel.
 You can switch networks, add plans, and manage everything from settings.
 R-SIM is risky, often breaks after iOS updates, and is not supported by phone makers.